Update (Jan 2, 2025): Improved language and image from feedback.

 |

-While this PEP has a lot of support from popular libraries and is already implemented in typing_extensions
+While this PEP has a lot of support from popular libraries and is already implemented in typing_extensions, discussion has brought up various issues,

 In recent years, multiple popular projects support the syntax initially proposed in PEP 224:

-My verdict: Since, I use both of these projects, don’t mind the syntax and wanted to access the docstrings of class attributes, to show them as tooltips in a GUI, I decided to implement this as a reusable standalone solution.
+My verdict: Since I use both of these projects, don’t mind the syntax, and wanted to access the docstrings of class attributes to show them as tooltips in a GUI, I decided to implement this as a reusable standalone solution.

 Next, I want to quickly explain how the solution works.
 This is a highly optional read, and you can directly skip to Limitations or Alternatives.